San Antonio Four Exonerated

 In both cases–Michaels’ and the San Antonio Four–the implication of Satanic ritual was invoked.
 Death threats and threats to family members were alleged by the victims.
 Small animals were alleged to have been killed at the daycare center.
 The fantastical stories of penetration with an array of objects so arcane and also large should have raised questions in and of itself.
 How could a child be penetrated with a wooden spoon and there be no sign of injury?

 The lesbianism of the accused women was a major factor–in part because of the conflation of homosexuality and pedophilia which has long been erroneously linked in the media.

-Throughout the 1980s and into the 1990s, there were a spate of Satanic ritual abuse cases–most eventually debunked–that devastated the lives of not only the wrongly accused, but the children who were repeatedly put on the witness stand to repeat stories of events that never happened.
+Throughout the 1980s and into the 1990s, there was a spate of Satanic ritual abuse cases–most eventually debunked–that devastated the lives of not only the wrongly accused but the children who were repeatedly put on the witness stand to repeat stories of events that never happened.
 Yet the repetition of those stories began to impact the victims as they got older.
 Some continued to insist the events had occurred, even when they had been proven to be fantasy.

 The atmosphere in which these trials were held was one in which outsiders like these lesbians were put through an auto da fé–these were witch hunts that attempted to punish lesbians for the crime of...being lesbian.

 It’s hardly a remote idea–it’s more an historical legacy.
 Lesbians have always been a perceived threat to heterosexual order and that was obviously the case with Elizabeth Ramirez.
 How dare she refuse Limon’s advances by claiming lesbianism?
 How dare Cassandra Rivera raise her children with another woman, instead of a man?

 According to Vasquez, during their trial, defense attorneys asked the women to wear dresses and make up and fix their hair in ways to look more feminine.
 She said the references to the women’s lesbianism was repetitive and made to sound like a crime itself.